Lynne visited her local hospital over 12 times before decided to seek private medical care. Lynne has kindly shared her story with us.

 My treatment involved 6 cycles of chemotherapy before undergoing limb salvage surgery, followed by 6 more rounds of chemotherapy after surgery.
 I’ve have needed another 10 plus operations since then due to problems with the metal replacement.
-I had an allergic reaction to Cistosplatln and Methotrexate so had to come off that and have Doxorubicin.
+I had an allergic reaction to cisplatin and methotrexate so had to come off that and have doxorubicin.

 I never managed to stay home for more than a few days before my blood count would crash or I would get an infection.

 I had a fantastic treatment at the Royal Orthopaedic Hospital, Birmingham, but at the time there was just no information or anyone to talk to about the type of cancer I had.

 Life has totally changed as I used to enjoy running and martial arts which I can no longer do.
 I just have to accept what I can do and live the best I can.
 The pain is a daily part of my life, but I think that’s a good thing it means I'm alive.